 News and current events both in and outside of school, along with op ed pieces, photography, and creative writing are published several times a year in the Upper Division newspaper.
 Seniors serve as the editorial staff, and all students are invited to contribute to The Paw.

 Seventh to 12th graders can explore the questions and challenges affecting Israel today as Stand With Us participants.

 High school representatives from Denver JDS have the opportunity to join students from across North American Jewish day schools for a competition in Jewish law and legal argument.
 Each year a different topic is chosen, and students work together to produce and argue a legal opinion on a contemporary topic.

 The Healthy Education Learning Program (HELP) committee generates, develops, and facilitates programs for both the Upper and Lower Divisions at Denver JDS.
 Program content is student-driven, and past topics have included responsible internet use, combating bullying, LGBT inclusivity, safe driving, and drug and alcohol awareness.

 Technically part of the 12th grade curriculum, the senior class creates and edits the content for our annual yearbook, which is a K-12 publication.
-Students are responsible for writing copy, taking pictures, designed the graphic layout, and marketing of the yearbook.
+Students are responsible for writing copy, taking pictures, designing the graphic layout, and marketing of the yearbook.